peter88213/nv_progress/docs/usage.md

 A [novelibre](https://github.com/peter88213/novelibre/) plugin providing a daily progress log viewer.

----

-# Installation

-If [novelibre](https://github.com/peter88213/novelibre/) is installed, the setup script auto-installs the *nv_progress* plugin in the *novelibre* plugin directory.

 The plugin adds a **Daily progress log** entry to the *novelibre* **Tools** menu.

 ---